-Council approved an administrative report on June 15, 2016 for the expropriation of lands and passed the expropriation by-law on July 13, 2016.
-An administrative report requesting approval for Offers of Compensation over \$25,000, to be made to land owners and other interested parties, is expected to be submitted to the Standing Policy Committee on Property and
+Council approved an administrative report on June 15, 2016 for the expropriation of lands and passed the expropriation by-law 89/2016 on July 13, 2016.

-Development, Heritage, and Downtown Development in September, 2016.
-An administrative report requesting approval for Offers of Compensation under \$25,000 is expected to be submitted to the Director of Planning Property and Development also in September, 2016.
+An administrative report requesting approval for Offers of Compensation over \$25,000, to be made to land owners and other interested parties, was approved by the Standing Policy Committee on Property and Development, Heritage, and Downtown Development on September 20, 2016.
+On September 6, 2016 the Director of Planning Property and Development approved Offers of Compensation under \$25,000.